mflowgen/mflowgen/README.md

-Here is a minimal interface to an ASIC design kit containing only the front-end views to a standard cell library and a routing technology kit (files not included).
+Here is a minimal interface to an ASIC design kit containing only the front-end views to a standard cell library and a routing technology kit (**ADK files not included**).
 This interface is useful for architectural design-space exploration of block-level designs.

 **Note**: The ADK-specific setup script is sourced by every ASIC tool and specifies high-level ADK-specific information (e.g., the